 Read more about the DC Pedestrian Safety Plan

-Commonwealth of Virginia Pedestrian Safety PlanVirginia has designated a Bicycle and Pedestrian Coordinator to plan and implement a safety plan.
+Commonwealth of Virginia Pedestrian Safety PlanVirginia has designated Bicycle and Pedestrian Coordinators to plan and implement a safety plan.
 Advocacy groups are currently trying to modify section 46.2- 924 of the Code of Virginia to require motorists to STOP, rather than yield, to any pedestrian who is crossing any roadway in a crosswalk where the posted speed limit is 35 MPH or less.

 The current law requires motorists to yield to pedestrians in crosswalks.
 “Yielding” is subject to interpretation by the driver.
 By making the law require motorists to STOP for pedestrians, a priority would be given to the pedestrian and make it clear to both the driver and pedestrian what is expected of each, so there is no confusion.
 Other states including New York and Massachusetts have successfully modified their laws requiring motorists to stop for pedestrians.

 To support this cause, you should contact: Elizabeth Jones, Aide to Alexandria City Councilman Rob Krupicka; 703-838-4500; email- Elizabeth.email@example.com.

 Maryland Department of Transportation Bicycle and Pedestrian Access Master PlanThe State of Maryland has devised a 20 year plan that includes several programs to create pedestrian and bicycle friendly” street designs, sidewalks and bike paths, shoulders, curbs, lighting and street amenities.
 Projects will incorporate wide sidewalks, pedestrian crossings and signalization, wider shoulders, wide curb lanes and marked bikeways.
 Read more About Maryland Safety Campaigns.